esjex/esjex.github.io/index.md

 ### Background

-I spent nine years at Unity Technologies as Senior Technical Writer and Chief Technical Editor, where I helped scale the documentation team from 4 to 80 writers and established quality standards used by 5,000+ employees.
+As Senior Technical Writer and Chief Technical Editor at Unity Technologies, I helped scale the documentation team from 4 to 80 writers, and established documentation quality and style standards used by 5,000+ employees.
 I've worked on everything from game engine documentation to company-wide style guides, and led initiatives that brought developers and writers together to improve team documentation culture.

-Since then, I've worked with clients on custom prototyping tool documentation, technical training curricula, and developer platform implementations.
+I'm currently working with clients on custom prototyping tool documentation, technical training curricula, and technical events documentation.

 ### Work with me